-Crock Pot Mexican Casserole is an easy one pot meal packed with flavor and loaded with ingredients such as ground beef, rice, corn, black beans, salsa, and enchilada sauce.
+This Mexican Beef and Rice Casserole is cooked in your crock pot!
+It's an easy one pot meal packed with flavor and loaded with ingredients such as ground beef, rice, corn, black beans, salsa, and enchilada sauce.
 Simply cook the ground beef then add the remaining ingredients to your slow cooker.
-Top with cheese, avocado, or sour cream!
+Top with cheese, avocado, or sour cream.
+Serve with tortilla chips for the best eating experience!

 Everybody has their favorite version of Mexican rice casserole.
 This one is our favorite because it's full of flavor and always turns out perfect.
 It's versatile, too.
 Everybody can add their own toppings so everybody is perfectly pleased.
 Making this for Cinco de Mayo is a tradition but any day is a great day for making this easy Mexican dinner recipe!
 And it qualifies for a Taco Tuesday meal.